×

 Working as an expat

 If you want to work in The Netherlands as a foreign worker, there are several options with different requirements for you and your employer which have to be applied.
 If this is not done, you are working illegally in The Netherlands.
 And that can be heavily penalised by the Dutch tax authorities.
 These fines are very high and can be issued to you and your employer.
-If you want to be absolutely sure you are not running any legal or financial risk, Holland Employment Experts can help.
+If you want to be absolutely sure you are not running any legal or financial risk, Tentoo can help.
 When you have found an employer, we can provide a Dutch payrolling contract.
 The result is a focus on mutual cooperation for employee and employer.

-Knowledge Migrant Ruling
+Knowledge Migrant Ruling 2024

 The Netherlands has a program for highly skilled migrants.
 The program makes it easier and faster for companies to bring highly skilled workers from outside the EU to the Netherlands.
 Furthermore, highly skilled migrants benefit from special minimum salary arrangements under this program.